-Call us or stop in, and we can tell you the replacement cost.
+Call us or stop in, and we can tell you the steps for replacement.
 If the item belongs to another library, we can find out the replacement cost and forward payment to the owning library.

 Most items may be returned at any library in the Westchester Library System.
 Materials borrowed from libraries outside of Westchester must be returned at the library from which they were picked up.

-Non-profit community organizations may apply to use the Ottinger Room or the small meeting room.
+Nonprofit community organizations may apply to use the Ottinger Room, the Small Program Room, or the Creative Space once per month.
 Applications must be made a minimum of two weeks prior to the date requested.
-All meetings must be free and open to the public.
+All meetings must be free and open to the public, and organizations must provide proof of insurance.
 Call the Director for more information and to reserve a room.

 Yes!
 You do not have to have a Croton library card or be a resident to attend programs here.
 Programs are free and open to all, and we welcome everyone!